einzige/pose/readme.markdown

 = Pose

 Pose  ("Polymorphic Search") allows fulltext search for ActiveRecord objects.
-* You can search over several ActiveRecord classes at once.
+* Searches over several ActiveRecord classes at once.
-* The searchable content per document can be freely defined.
+* The searchable fulltext content per document can be freely customized.
-* It uses the built-in database, no specialized search engines are necessary.
+* It uses the normal Rails database, no specialized search engines are necessary.
-* It works with a variety of data store types, ranging from SQL databases to NoSQL column stores like Google's data store.
+* The algorithm is designed to work with a variety of data store types, basically anything that allows for range queries: SQL databases and NoSQL data stores.
-* The search runs very fast.
+* The search runs very fast, doing simple queries over fully indexed columns.
+* The Pose search index can provide data to autocomplete search fields.

 = Installation